Tacos Dorados (Deep Fried Tacos)

 • With chicken: Replace shredded beef with shredded chicken, you can use a rotisserie chicken or boil one or two chicken breasts.

-• Vegetarian: Use mushrooms or zucchini instead of meat to make the most amazing vegetarian tacos dorados ever!
+• Vegetarian: Use sautéed mushrooms or zucchini instead of meat.

-• Bake: For a healthier version, you can brush uncooked tacos with a little bit of olive oil, secure them with toothpicks, then place them in a single layer on a baking tray and bake at 400°F (200°C) for about 10 minutes or until golden and crispy.
+• Bake: You can brush the tacos with a little bit of olive oil, secure them with toothpicks, then place them in a single layer on a baking tray and bake at 400°F (200°C) for about 10 minutes or until golden and crispy.

-• Other toppings: Feel free to add other toppings such as slices of avocado, diced onions, fresh tomatoes, sliced radishes, etc.
+• Other toppings: Feel free to add other toppings such as slices of avocado, diced onions, fresh tomatoes or pico de gallo, and sliced radishes.

 What To Serve With Deep Fried Tacos

-Even though those deep fried tacos are served as a main dish, you can also serve them with other sides.
+Even though those tacos are perfect on their own with various toppings, you can also serve them with other sides.

 Deep fried tacos dorados in a plate topped with lettuce, sauce, onions, cheese, and cream.